alexandra-c/ConferencePlanner/README.md

 ## Workshop
 [Creating a Web Application with GraphQL and React](https://www.notion.so/acapatina/Creating-a-Web-Application-with-GraphQL-and-React-6051df7bf1fa42b2ab21b56268f46de4)

+**Welcome to our Web Application Workshop! 👋**

+As we all now, the web is a constantly growing universe, interconnecting a high variety of  web applications and services.
+Over the years, web developing technologies have evolved, allowing developers to create new generation web applications and services, bringing major improvements to users's experiences.

+Our goal is to show you how newer technologies like React and GraphQL can make you fall in love with designing Web Applications.

 ## Prerequisites
 In order to successfully complete the tasks in the workshop, you should have: